 American Commercial Bank & Trust established in 2018

 Disciplined and dramatic growth would require talented personnel and CAPITAL investment.
 During the fourth quarter of 2018, we completed a significant step in fulfilling the second part of our strategy with the investment of $10 million by two of the most talented and respected bankers in Chicagoland – Dan Miller and Joe Chiariello.
 Their investment and addition to our Board of Directors was noteworthy enough that Crain’s Chicago Business published an article about us in their December 3, 2018 edition.

 In the first quarter of 2019 we were approved by the OCC to open a full-service branch at the building we purchased in 2018 at 4733 Main Street in Lisle, IL.
 After remodeling and modernizing the building we opened the branch in September of 2019 doing business as American Commercial Bank & Trust.

 In early 2019 we were again recognized by American Banker® magazine as a Top 200 Community Bank in the United States under $2 Billion in assets, ranked by their 3-year average ROAE.
 For 2018 we improved to 96th in the United States.

-While maintaining and developing a stable partnership with its communities, fulfilling an instrumental and essential role through growth and stability, The First National Bank of Ottawa has continued to innovate and to provide the most current products and service to our customers.
+While maintaining and developing a stable partnership with its communities, fulfilling an instrumental and essential role through growth and stability, American Commercial Bank & Trust continues to innovate and provide the most current products and services to our clients.